kemuridama/kemuridama/README.md

 # Ryo Ochiai (a.k.a. kemuridama)

+- Live in Tokyo
+- Born in Yaizu, Shizuoka on November 16, 1993
 - Software Engineer and DevRel at freee K.K.
 - A member of the sponsor team of TSKaigi